thespianpy/Thespian/README.rst

 GoDaddy's discretion; the original author will monitor those changes and merge them into the author's version at https://github.com/kquick/Thespian as appropriate.

+As of 10 Dec 2019, GoDaddy and Kevin Quick are working on transfer of ownership for the Thespian project to the latter.